Mineralogy and Petrology

 - Grading system

 - Fail (U), Pass (3), Pass with credit (4), Pass with distinction (5)

 - The Faculty Board of Science and Technology, 23 September 2015

 - Department of Earth Sciences

-120 credits including at least 90 credits in Earth science and 15 credits in chemistry, alternatively 90 credits in physics combined with 30 credits in Earth science.
-In addition, Dynamics of Earth Systems Global Change 10 credits, alternatively, Analytical Methods in Earth Science 10 credits and Exploration and environmental geophysics 15 credits is required.
+120 credits with (1) 90 credits in earth science and 15 credits in chemistry, or (2) 90 credits in physics and 30 credits in earth science, or (3) 90 credits in geology.
+Dynamics of Earth Systems - Global Change, 10 credits, or Analytical Methods in Earth Science, 10 credits, and Exploration and Environmental Geophysics 15 credits.

 After the course, the student should be able to

 • recognise the most important rock forming minerals from structural, chemical, physical and optical properties

 • explain the principles of, and use mineralogical methods, microprobe analysis and optical mineralogy